psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 Lords Holland, Grenville, Lauderdale, and Grosvenor, spoke against it; and Lords Liverpool & Eldon in support of it—after which Lord Lauderdale's amendment for adjourning the debate till Monday, being negatived by 32 to 17, the Bill was read a second time.
 ```

-In prosecuting the men charged with frame-breaking, the maximum sentence that could be applied for *frame-breaking*, a simople felony, was transportation; but if it could be proven that they had entered with an intention of burglaty, then the penalty was a capital one.
+In prosecuting the men charged with frame-breaking, the maximum sentence that could be applied for *frame-breaking*, a simple felony, was transportation; but if it could be proven that they had entered with an intention of burglary, then the penalty was a capital one.

 In the House of Lords, discussion of the Nottingham Frame-Breaking Prevention Bill ended with an amendment was called for that would keep frame-breaking a simple felony not attracting of a death sentence.